-- a. integrated long and short term planning of water resources development. - b. economic analysis and feasibility studies of projects. - c. monitoring and evaluation of existing projects.

-- d. drafting annual and multi-annual expenditure programmes for the entire water sector and obtaining approval. - e. encourage private initiative in water sector.
+- a. integrated long and short term planning of water resources development. - b. economic analysis and feasibility studies of projects. - c. monitoring and evaluation of existing projects. - d. drafting annual and multi-annual expenditure programmes for the entire water sector and obtaining approval. - e. encourage private- public-community initiative in water sector. - f. separation of water resources planning from execution of projects and service delivery functions a.
+Introduce training courses and professional career incentives, and foster professional dedication, with emphasis on client management.